nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <br> Clears all the ingredients in the Fridge.

-<br>  The image below is what Wishful Shrinking looks like after you have cleared all ingredients in the Fridge
+<br>  The image below is what Wishful Shrinking looks like after you have cleared all ingredients in the Fridge <br><br>
-. <br
-><br>

 <img src="images/feature/ingredient/ClearFridgeImage.png" width="550" height="300">
 <br><br><br>